 Schools, colleges and the public

-The School of Materials is committed to a wide variety of outreach and public engagement activities, which include school visits, science fairs, public lectures and summer schools.
+The Department of Materials is committed to a wide variety of outreach and public engagement activities, which include school visits, science fairs, public lectures and summer schools.

 Many of our activities form part of the University’s Widening Participation initiative by targeting students from disadvantaged backgrounds.